liammcluckie/Low-Tide-Surf-Club/TESTING.md

 - *"As a first time visitor, I want to gain understanding of the purpose of the site and the intentions of the business.
 Including explanative information in case of not having a strong understanding of the product."*

-    - By using a logo that contains the word 'Surf' straight away gives the user an idea of what the company are involved in.
+    - By using a logo that contains the word 'Surf' straight away this gives the user an idea of what this company are involved in.
 The first image used with the call to action button placed over the top with the header below 'Handcrafted Surfboards on the North Coast of Cornwall' has now informed the user exactly what this companies purpose is.